 A graduate fellowship stipend is not work-related and is not reported to the IRS as earned income.
 A recipient of a graduate fellowship, however, may be required to report fellowship support as other income and to pay quarterly withholding taxes.
 Graduate fellowship stipends and tuition and fee support are processed through the university’s Office of Financial Aid and are applied directly to the student’s account.
 Once all outstanding tuition, fees and other charges are paid, excess funds are refunded to the student.

-For additional information about the tax status of student awards, students are referred to the student tax guide [PDF] published by the Office of the Vice Provost for Student Affairs and the Office of Payroll Accounting.
+For additional information about the tax status of student awards, students are referred to the student tax guide [Word] published by the Office of the Vice Provost for Student Affairs and the Office of Payroll Accounting.
 In all cases, final decisions and interpretations as to the tax status of graduate assistantship or fellowship stipends or tuition and fee awards are made solely by the IRS and, ultimately, it is the student’s responsibility to ensure accurate reporting of such support.

 Need-based financial aid